Unifying Generative Models with GFlowNets and Beyond: GFlowNet as a Unifying Framework

-This modeling makes the latent graph of the GFlowNet to be a tree; alternatively, if we allow learnable ordering as in~\citet{Zhang2022GenerativeFN}, the latent space is a general DAG.
-This is related to non-autoregressive modeling methods in NLP community \cite{Gu2018NonAutoregressiveNM}.
+This modeling makes the latent graph of the GFlowNet to be a tree; alternatively, if we allow a learnable ordering as with \citet{Zhang2022GenerativeFN}, the trajectories in latent space form a general DAG.
+This is related to non-autoregressive modeling methods in the NLP community \cite{Gu2018NonAutoregressiveNM}.

-Normalizing flow \cite{Dinh2015NICENI} (NF) is another way to sequentially construct desired data.
-It first samples $\z_1$ from a base distribution (usually the standard Gaussian), and then doing a series of invertible transformations $\z_{i+1}=\f(\z_i)$ until we finally get $\x:=\z_{L+1}$, where $L$ denotes the number of transformation layers.

-\begin{observation} NF is a special kind of GFlowNets where deterministic forward and backward policies (except the first transition step), and $s_t = \z_t$ are GFlowNet states.
+The normalizing flow or NF for short \citep{Dinh2015NICENI} is another way to sequentially construct desired data.
+It first samples $\z_1$ from a base distribution (usually the standard Gaussian), and then applies a series of invertible transformations $\z_{i+1}=\f(\z_i)$ until one finally obtains $\x:=\z_{n}$, where $n$ denotes the number of transformation layers. \begin{observation} The NF is a special kind of GFlowNet with deterministic forward and backward policies (except the first transition step), and $\s_i = \z_i$ are GFlowNet states. \end{observation} With the GFlowNet implementation of NF, the base distribution is the first (and only stochastic) step, while the other steps are deterministic.
+When both $P_F(\z_{i+1}|\z_i)$ and $P_B(\z_i|\z_{i+1})$ are deterministic (each being a Dirac at the value of some function applied to the conditioning argument) and match each other, it must be that they correspond to invertible functions.
+We next discuss maximum likelihood estimation (MLE) of AR and NF models.